-The Main Yarra Trail is one of Melbourne's most iconic routes following the Birrarung Yarra River from the north eastern suburbs to the city, but it currently comes to a barrier at the steep steps at Gipps Street in Abbotsford.
+The Main Yarra Trail is one of Melbourne's most iconic routes following the Birrarung Yarra River from the north eastern suburbs to the city.
+The trail currently comes to an abrupt barrier at the steep steps at Gipps Street in Abbotsford.
 Parks Victoria is providing a solution by replacing the steep steps with an elevated, curling path.
 The new elevated path will improve how cyclists, people with prams and people with accessibility requirements can continue their journey along the Main Yarra Trail.
 The new elevated path will be built on Wurundjeri Country.

 This image is an artist's impression of the proposed ramp design for illustrative purposes only.

 Users of the Main Yarra Trail have long been keen to see improvements to accessibility and connectivity of the trail at the point of the Gipps Street steps.
 The new ramp will dramatically improve how all users can access the trail regardless of their accessibility requirements or choice of transport along the trail.

 This project is being undertaken in consultation with key community and user groups including the Bicycle Network, Yarra City Council and local residents to ensure minimal disruption for the community and maximum benefit for trail users.

 We won't be removing any native tree species and we plan on regenerating the embankment by planting native plants as part of this project.
 Much of the vegetation currently on the embankment at this part of the Yarra is invasive week species, and we'll remove some of these weeds as part of this project.

 We have consulted with First Peoples-State Relations and a cultural heritage management plan has been approved for the project.
 We will continue to work with the Wurundjeri Woi-wurrung to ensure cultural heritage is appropriately managed.

 To ensure the safety of the public and our contractors, we will need to temporarily close a section of the trail between Gipps Street and Clarke Street in Abbotsford when work commences.